Home › Forums › The XBRL API › Getting started with the XBRL Google Sheet and add-on

 If you’re having trouble getting data to appear in your copy of the Google Sheet, try the following in the listed order, and stop when your issue is resolved:

-- Open your copy of one of the Google Spreadsheet templates in the browser’s incognito (Chrome) or private (Edge) mode, then open the XBRL API Access Add-on’s Authentication panel and Authorize the XBRL API.
-Once the Add-on is authorized, make a change to the Google Sheet to initiate a query.
+2. Open your copy of one of the Google Spreadsheet templates in the browser’s incognito (Chrome) or private (Edge) mode, then open the XBRL Filed Data Add-on’s task pane, select a function, add criteria for a search and click ‘Get’ to initiate a query.
 When you return to the ‘regular’ browsing tab, the issue should be resolved (you might need to refresh the browser tab).

-- Toggle ‘Use in this document’ and/or uninstall and re-install the XBRL API access Add-on.
+3. Toggle ‘Use in this document’ and/or uninstall and re-install the XBRL Filed Data Add-on.
 Choose the “Manage Add-ons” option under the Add-ons menu, click the three dots in the top-right corner of the XBRL API access Add-on.
 If you have a ‘Use in this document’ option with a checkmark, click to uncheck, then repeat to re-apply the check and return to the sheet to change/test a query.

 If you’re still unable to return data, return to the three dots for the Add-on and uninstall.
-Reinstall the add-on from https://xbrl.us/xbrl-api-addon, then use the XBRL API Access Add-on menu option to display the right-side panel and click the Authorize link.
-Once the Add-on is authorized, make a change to the Google Sheet to initiate a query.
+Reinstall the add-on from https://xbrl.us/xbrl-api-addon, then use the XBRL Filed Data Add-on menu option to display the task pane and log in.
+Once the Add-on is authorized, select a function, add criteria for a search and click ‘Get’ to initiate a query.

-This step breaks and resets valid uses of the =showData() function – you can also use search and replace to add a * in front of the initial = for all formulas in the Google Sheet (stopping the formulas), then reverse the find and replace to remove the * from the front of the formulas.
+4. Use the advanced search and replace to add a * in front of the initial = for all formulas (be sure to check the ‘search in formulas’ option) in the Google Sheet.
+This will stop all formulas.
+Then reverse the find and replace to remove the * from the front of the formulas.

-- move all copies of XBRL API Google Sheet templates to the trash and then make a new copy of XBRL Spreadsheet – https://xbrl.us/xbrl-api-spreadsheet.
+5. move all copies of Google Sheet templates from XBRL US to the trash and then make a new copy of a Google Sheet template.

 Tried everything and it still won’t work?
 Post a reply here.